MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/mya-add-in-follow-up.md

 ## Follow up on your tasks

 MyAnalytics can help you follow up on requests you asked of others in email.
 MyAnalytics will automatically find tasks you requested of others based on your sent mails.
 For example:

-* “Can you send me this year’s latest report?”
+* "Can you send me this year’s latest report?"
-* “Everyone, please complete your performance evaluations by the end of the week.”
+* "Everyone, please complete your performance evaluations by the end of the week."
-* “Cancel my RSVP for Carrin Patman's lunch scheduled early next week.”
+* "Cancel my RSVP for Carrin Patman's lunch scheduled early next week."

-For one or more of these types of requests in your sent email in the last 14 days, you’ll see a follow-up summary card in your Outlook Insights panel.
+For one or more of these types of requests in your sent email in the last 14 days, you'll see a follow-up summary card in your Outlook Insights panel.

 **To see your follow-up card**